unitystation/unitystation-wiki/docs/Roles/Engineering roles/Atmospherics-Technician.md

 # Atmospherics Technician
 Role type: <font color= "#74652c">Engineering</font>.
 Access: <font color="#74652c">Atmospherics</font>,<font color="#74652c">Engineering</font>, Maintenance.
 Difficulty: <font color="Yellow">Medium</font>

+Note: this is the job guide, for the gas/pipe guide, go [here](Guide-to-Atmospherics.md)

 As an Atmospherics Technician, your job is pretty much to [|stop the station's crew members from suffocating to death](So-close-to-impossible-that-it-might-as-well-not-even-exist.md).
 As long as everyone's able to breathe while inside the station, you're doing your job.